ucsf-wynton/wynton-website-hpc/docs/software/software-repositories.md

 Enable repository: <code>module load CBI</code><br>

 <div class="alert alert-warning" role="alert" style="margin-top: 3ex">
 Please note that this software stacks is maintained and contributed by a research group on a voluntary basis.
-It is <em>not</em> maintained by the Wynton admins.
+It is <em>not</em> maintained by the {{ site.cluster.name }} admins.
 Please reach out to the corresponding maintainer for bug reports, feedback, or questions.
 </div>

 <dl>